Taking Steps: London 2010 Revival Reviews

 The characters appear trapped by their mannerisms, mostly to amusing effect, and the performances are vigorous, with Michael Simkins especially good as self-important Roland.
 Anna Francolini is vividly anxious as his wife, and there’s a delightfully gormless turn by Matthew Cottle as their blundering solicitor.

-Taking Steps will deliver.
+If you’re looking for belly laughs and the ludicrous, Taking Steps will deliver.
 But it prompts a sobering thought.
 “New comedy” today means stand-up more often than drama.
 Our masters of comic theatre - Ayckbourn, Tom Stoppard, Michael Frayn - are in their seventies.
 Where are the successors?

 (Evening Standard, 29 March 2010)